beckym223/manual_work/E6_long_edited.md

 let us try to construct a model of the sort
 I suggest that will have something to say about the evolution and future of the kind of economy and society in which we live.
-21 My emphasis on pressure groups is, of course,  much more pluralistic than the Marxist analysis in  terms of classes and class conflict.
-One can synthesize  the two approaches by sorting the pressure groups into  (two or more) broad classes.
-But I think that we have to  start with the pressure groups if we want to study the  functioning of markets and the dynamic interaction  between the private sector and government.

 ### ---Economics-1976-0-14.txt---
 Sketchy as it is, and it is certainly